 What references do you require?

-Reference requests are initiated by you from within your application form and your referees will then receive an email containing a secure link to the online reference form.
-Note that we do not accept references from family members or friends.
+Reference requests are initiated by you from within your application form and your referee(s) will then receive an email containing a secure link to the WBS online reference form.
+Note that we do not accept references from family members or friends, and they cannot be from a personal email address.

 If it is distance learning, why do I have to choose Warwick or London?